KyuriP/Pydash/README.md

 # Pydash

-An example Dash app using chat data from Patrick Zoet (2022).
+An example Dash app using the chat data (2022).